-The financial and procurement regulations, together with the Constabulary's financial rules provide for the regulation of partnership arrangements and to ensure that the purpose of such partnerships is evaluated and risks assessed, before the Constabulary agrees to participate.
-The Constabulary also undertakes a Value for Money assessment on its major strategic partnerships.
+The financial and procurement regulations, together with the Constabulary's financial rules provide for the regulation of partnership arrangements and to ensure that the purpose of such partnerships is evaluated and risks assessed before the Constabulary agrees to participate.

 Significant partnership working arrangements are supported by memorandums of understanding, strategic plans and operating protocols which clearly state the respective responsibilities expectations of each partner.